 Membership Development - Saturday Nippers can create a more cohesive social structure.
 When nipper activities are complete for the day, there's no need to rush off.
 Stay for a while and enjoy a refreshment at the new clubhouse which will be able to serve all members.
 Perhaps the kids will want an early dinner.
 The kids can play while you relax on the deck with a cold drink.
 This has proven to be a big part of the benefits identified from the trial.

 Product differentiation - We are a young club located in between 2 very mature clubs who have much history and well-established communities to draw their membership from.
 We can take advantage of our progressive approach and achieve changes that may not otherwise be possible at clubs tied to a sense of nostalgia.
 By taking the initiative, we can offer something different to the saturated local lifesaving market.
-The nipper program has doubled in size in the first 2 seasons after the switch.
+The nipper program doubled in size in the first 2 seasons after the switch and continues to grow.

 Table 1.1 - The table below shows the sampled UV readings at Brisbane monitoring station on various nipper days for the 2017/18 season.
 The times are adjusted for NSW Daylight savings.